-The fiscal year 23 budget includes \$254,000 - 80 percent of which is grant funded and 20 percent of which is City funded - to complete the design and bid packet for Section A. The goal of this project is to create a two-directional bikeway on south-bound New Hampshire Avenue.
+The Fiscal Year 23 budget includes 254,000 - 80 percent is grant funds and 20 percent is City funds - to complete the design and bid packet for Section A. The goal of this project is to create a two-directional bikeway on south-bound New Hampshire Avenue.
 This grant will complete design and construction documents for Section A, from Holton Lane to Auburn Avenue.